bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 - Time manipulation basics
 - `Date`
-- Macro tasks & micro tasks
+- Macro & micro tasks

 =SLIDE=

 ## Time manipulation basics

-- When the application under test uses the system time as input
+- Application uses the system time as input
-  - (Quite common)
+  - This is a rather common occurrence in tests
-- Need to fake the time in order to get repeatable tests
+  - ∴ tests need to *fake* the time in order to get *repeatable* tests
-- In JS, also involves the event loop stack
+- In JS, also involves the event loop queue
+  - This complicates things

 =SLIDE=